bingyang-lei/bingyang-lei.github.io/index.md

 I am an undergraduate student at Nanjing University(NJU), majoring in Computer Science and Technology.

-After three years of study, I have discovered a growing interest in the field of Artificial Intelligence (AI) within Computer Science, and I aspire to pursue a doctoral degree in this field in the future.
+After three years of study, I have discovered a growing interest in the field of Artificial Intelligence (AI) within Computer Science, and I aspire to pursue a doctoral or master's degree in this field in the future.

 ## Research Interests